andersonseara/andersonseara/README.md

-- 👀 I’m interested in life
+- 👀 Hi, i’m interested in life

 <!---